Difference Between l Carnosine and l Carnitine

 Potential Side Effects and Considerations for L-Carnitine Supplementation:

 L-carnitine plays an essential role in energy metabolism, with potential benefits to exercise performance, recovery, and cardiovascular health.
-While you can get it from food sources or supplement it when necessary, for safe and efficient usage it should always be advised by healthcare professionals for safe consumption and use.
+While you can get it from food sources or supplement it when necessary, for safe and efficient usage it should always be advised by healthcare professional for safe consumption and use.

 Key Differences Between l Carnosine and l Carnitine